Secbrain/VulHunter/VulHunter/README.md

 ```
 Among it, the file "contract_bytecode_list10.json" is an example of contract instances (https://github.com/Secbrain/VulHunter/tree/main/Dataset1/Extracted_instances/dataset1_instances.rar), which can be obtained by executing the above operations.
 Also, the file "dataset_1_vul_two_one_names_labels.json" includes the vulnerability labels of contracts, and "model_train" is the output dir of trained detection models.
 Similarly, some parameters can be considered such as --detectors reentrancy-eth,controlled-array-length  (default: all of detected vulnerabilities), --batchsize 512 (default number), and --epoch 50 (default number) to extract the customized contract instances.
 All parameters can be viewed by executing the command python3 main/main.py --help.

-Besides, the model detection module currently is also an extensible framework, and it can support DNN models (e.g., the original Bi$^2$-LSTM, CNN, and Bi$^2$-GRU, which runs main/main_bi2gru.py and uses the main/model_types/result_predict_bigruatt.py, as shown in the following command) and traditional ML models (e.g., Random Forest, Decision Tree, XGB, KNN, and SVM, as stored in the dir main/model_types) to build the CFG of contracts and traverse the instances.
-Note that, the models Bi$^2$-LSTM and Bi$^2$-GRU can output the input weights, which can be used to locate the defective contract source codes.
+Besides, the model detection module currently is also an extensible framework, and it can support DNN models (e.g., the original Bi $^2$-LSTM, CNN, and Bi $^2$-GRU, which runs main/main_bi2gru.py and uses the main/model_types/result_predict_bigruatt.py, as shown in the following command) and traditional ML models (e.g., Random Forest, Decision Tree, XGB, KNN, and SVM, as stored in the dir main/model_types) to build the CFG of contracts and traverse the instances.
+Note that, the models Bi $^2$-LSTM and Bi $^2$-GRU can output the input weights, which can be used to locate the defective contract source codes.
 In the future, visualization tools such as Captum may help other models obtain the importance distribution of inputs.

 ```bash
 python3 main/main_bi2gru.py --train-labels input/dataset_1_vul_two_one_names_labels.json --contract-instances contract_bytecode_list10.json --model-dir model_train